-TIP: In the application "My Degree Programme" you get an overview of your study plan and the assigned achievements and courses.
+In the application "My Degree Programme" you get an overview of your study plan and the assigned achievements and courses.

-TIP: If the form, dates, methods or assessment criteria of the course or examination announced before the start of the semester change during the semester for compelling reasons, the changes will be announced immediately.
+it the form, dates, methods or assessment criteria of the course or examination announced before the start of the semester change during the semester for compelling reasons, the changes will be announced immediately.
 If you no longer wish to take part under the changed conditions, you can withdraw from the course or examination.
 In this case, the withdrawing will not count towards the maximum number of times you can take the examination.
-Please note, however, that you have to withdraw in a timely manner as soon as you become aware of the change (see > the TU Graz statutes on Legal Regulations for Academic Affairs).
+Please note, however, that you have to withdraw in a timely manner as soon as you become aware of the change (see > the statutes of Graz University of Technology).
 If, e.g., you are informed about the change of the form (e.g. on-site examination is changed to online examination) and you still take the examination, you can no longer invoke this right afterwards.